 Building innovative apps and services that enable consumers to get a better handle on their money or perform specific financial tasks requires access to rich financial data.
 A banking Application Program Interface (API) is the software intermediary that allows a third-party app to connect with financial institutions to obtain the financial data needed to meet today’s growing digital banking demands.

 APIs have existed almost as long as computers have, and they’re used in all industries.
 Banking APIs work like regular APIs, only they’re specifically used for leveraging banking data.
-By using a banking API, FinTechs and financial institutions can get quick access to up-to-date financial and account information to securely connect and quickly verify financial accounts, confirm balances, generate a holistic view of finances, enable critical insights, launch embedded financial services and Banking as a Service offerings, and more.
+By using a banking API, technology providers and banks can get quick access to up-to-date financial and account information to securely connect and quickly verify financial accounts, confirm balances, generate a holistic view of finances, enable critical insights, launch embedded financial services and Banking as a Service offerings, and more.
 According to a 2020 McKinsey survey on APIs in banking, banks plan to double the number of internal APIs by 2025.1

 Banking as a Service (BaaS)